PhilAndrew/JumpMicro/README.md

 Deploys the Karaf features file and dependent jar files to the environment variable paths as set eg, KARAF_HOME, KARAF_DEPLOY, KARAF_JAR_DIRECTORY.

-After deploying Karaf then start Karaf (or it could already be started) and type in Karaf shell
+After deploying Karaf then start Karaf (or it could already be started), if the features file is deployed to Karaf then it should auto-install, else start it.

     > feature:install JMScalaJs